 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #SweetnSaltyHoliday #CollectiveBias

 The holidays are a time for celebrating and what better way to do so than with an over-the-top, delicious cake perfect for sharing at holiday parties?
-This Chocolate Overload Cake — layers of chocolate cake, frosting, ganache and topped with some fun chocolate covered chips — is decadent and delightful.
+With layers of chocolate cake, frosting, ganache and topped with some fun chocolate covered chips, this Chocolate Overload Cake is decadent and delightful.

 Last week, I sent my kids on a mission: Find the tabletop Christmas decorations in our basement.
 They came back with the nutcrackers, the Santa I bought years ago because his infamous list had the names of my cousin and aunt, holiday candles and seasonal figurines.
 We’ll put up the tree sometime this week too.
 I love the way the white lights brighten our living room during the holiday season.